McDowell House Tour

-The McDowell House hosts many school tours and is an excellent educational opportunity for students.
-Students take personally guided tours through the house and apothecary shop.
+The McDowell House hosts many school tours and is an excellent educational opportunity.
+Students take an hour guided tour through the house and apothecary shop.
 They learn about life and medicine in the early 19th century and see artifacts from the period.
-McDowell House knows that Kentucky core content is important.
-If you are a 4th or 5th grade teacher, please click here to see what standards a McDowell House tour can help you meet.
+The tour will be tailored to your needs and your students.

 McDowell House is partially accessible to guests in wheelchairs.
 There are ramps to the first floor of the house and gift shop.
 The 2nd floor and the apothecary shop are viewable by video.
 A closed-captioned video is also available for the hearing impaired.